Living in Exeter

 Overview

 Cathedral city with strong university, excellent food scene, and Devon countryside access.
-Located in South West, Exeter has a population of approximately 137,185 residents, making it a mid-sized city by UK standards.
+Located in South West, Exeter has a population of approximately 137,185 residents, making it a mid-sized parish by UK standards.
 The primary postcode area is EX1.

 Key facts about Exeter

-• Good public transport connections
+• Excellent public transport links

 • Nearest station: Exeter St Davids